History

 MASTER POTTERS

 The collections of the two master potters become increasingly successful, and thus, their roles as artists and craftsmen become better known.
-The workshop is moved to the large steel and concrete building designed by the architect Aldo Loss in Marostica.
+The workshop is moved to the large steel and concrete building designed by the architect Sergio Los in Marostica.

 1988